-In the nineteenth century, fortunately, the re-emergence of a Scottish national identity led to a change in emphasis at Edinburgh Castle.
-Sir Walter Scott applied for and was granted permission to look for the Scottish Honours ~ the sixteenth century Scottish Crown regalia ~ which had been missing since about 1707.
-He discovered them in the castle, exactly where they had been hidden over a century earlier.
-They were placed on display, and the Great Hall subsequently was restored.
-In 1923, the main garrison of the British army left Edinburgh Castle, the castle's Scottish National War Memorial being built the same year.
-Finally, in 1996, Scotland's Stone of Destiny was returned to Edinburgh Castle from Westminster Abbey, to which it had been "exiled" seven hundred years earlier.
-A plain slab of sandstone, the Stone reputedly is the seat on which the ancient Scottish kings were crowned.
-Today, the Stone of Destiny and the Honours ~ a crown, scepter, and sword ~ are on display in the Crown Room of Edinburgh Castle, but for security reasons cannot be photographed.
+In the 19th century, fortunately, the re-emergence of a Scottish national identity led to a change in emphasis at Edinburgh Castle.
+Sir Walter Scott applied for and was granted permission to look for the Scottish Honours ~ the 16th-century Scottish Crown regalia ~ which had been missing since about 1707.
+He discovered them in the castle, where they had been hidden over a century earlier; and they were placed on display.
+Subsequently, the Great Hall was restored.
+In 1923, the castle's Scottish National War Memorial was built, and the main garrison of the British army departed.
+Finally, in 1996, Scotland's reputed "Stone of Destiny" was returned to Edinburgh Castle from Westminster Abbey, to which it had been "exiled" 700 years earlier.
+A plain slab of sandstone, the Stone reputedly is the seat on which the ancient Scottish kings were crowned, though some historians doubt it is the original.
+Today, the Stone of Destiny and the Honours ~ a crown, scepter, and sword ~ are on display in the Crown Room of Edinburgh Castle.
+Unfortunately, for security reasons, they cannot be photographed.

-On an island in Loch Laich, this three-story tower house, or keep, was built in the mid-fifteenth century by Sir John Stewart of Appin, Lord of Lorn.
+On an island in Loch Laich, this three-story tower house, or keep, was built in the mid-15th century by Sir John Stewart of Appin, Lord of Lorn.
 King James IV of Scotland, a cousin of the Stewarts of Appin, stayed often at Castle Stalker and used it as a base for hunting and hawking on his journeys to the Highlands.
-Thus it acquired its name - its Gaelic form, Stalcaire, means Hunter or Falconer.
+Thus it acquired its name ~ its Gaelic form, Stalcaire, means Hunter or Falconer.
 The keep's history has been colorful and volatile, being the object of centuries of conflict between the Stewarts and the Campbells and changing hands several times.
 It was finally regained by the Stewarts through a purchase in 1908.
 Over the following decades, the Stewarts rebuilt and restored it to a habitable condition.

-Referred to as "The Versailles of Scotland," this castle's name means "fort on the long ridge."
-It was built between 1679 and 1691 on the site of an earlier Douglas stronghold in the River Nith valley, and its grand architecture puts it in league with the famous French palace.
+Called the "Versailles of Scotland", this castle's name means "fort on the long ridge".
+It was built between 1679 and 1691 on the site of an earlier Douglas stronghold in the River Nith valley, and its grand architecture puts it in league with the famous French palace, though our photo does not do it justice.
 It is surrounded by the 120,000-acre Queensberry Estate, which includes a country park, Victorian gardens, and tenant farms.
 As one of several Clan Douglas castles, it serves in part as the Dumfriesshire residence of the Clan Douglas chief ~ the Duke of Buccleuch and Queensberry.
 Photographs of the interior are not allowed, but postcards convey its richness and beauty.
 The emblem of a heart is seen in a number of rooms, that being a symbol of the clan.
-Long before motion pictures, according to legend, Sir James Douglas proclaimed his dear friend and sovereign, Robert the Bruce, the "brave heart."
+Long before motion pictures, according to legend, Sir James Douglas proclaimed his dear friend and sovereign, Robert the Bruce, the "brave heart".

 About 1790, a simple, small white mansion was built on the east coast of Skye for Lord MacDonald of Sleat.
-In 1815, the larger, more elaborate castle-like structure was built onto one end of the mansion.
+In 1815, the larger, castle-like stone structure was built onto one end of the mansion.
 Following a fire in 1855, some remodeling was done.
 In 1925, however, the family moved to a smaller house several miles away and abandoned Armadale to the elements.